Los Angeles Reporting Fraud Lawyer

 Subtle retaliation can occur long after the whistleblower comes forward, mostly in the form of a future refusal to hire.
 Other subtle retaliation includes things like demotion, loss of overtime opportunities, reassignment, or loss of supervisory powers.

 The law guarantees equal opportunity for everyone.
-For a confidential consultation with an experienced Los Angeles race discrimination lawyer, contact Litigation, P.C., at 424-284-2401 or online to learn about your legal options.
+For a confidential consultation with an experienced employment lawyer, contact Litigation, P.C., at 424-284-2401 or online to learn about your legal options.
 We routinely handle matters throughout SoCal.